idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 #### Verify MPI

-First, verify an MPI wrapper is in fact available:
+First, verify an MPI wrapper is in fact available.
+Do not close this terminal window after running the following commands.
+We need the following set for the remainder of these instructions:

 ```bash
 export CC=mpicc CXX=mpicxx FC=mpif90 F90=mpif90 F77=mpif77